 This page contains all the hot-off-the-press news about PE and Sports at Meridian:

-Meridian is proud that its commitment to providing all children with high quality sporting opportunities.
+Meridian is proud of its commitment to providing all children with high quality sporting opportunities.
 The School Games Mark rewards schools and other educational establishments for their commitment to and development of competition, school sport, physical education and physical activity.
 School Games Mark is directly linked to a schools engagement in the School Games.
 This needs to reflect a broad and balanced offer that actively encourages those young people that aren’t currently engaged or who are engaged less often.
 This isn’t about provision for a small cohort of young people but needs to consider ALL the school’s junior population.

 Alongside our 4 school values: courtesy, confidence, responsibility and adventure, which are at the heart of the teaching and learning of PE at Meridian, our conduct and performance during competitions and festivals are governed by our School Games Values.